-Unicode Slugs Guide: Should Your URLs Contain Non-ASCII Characters?
+Unicode Slugs Guide: ASCII vs Non-ASCII URLs

 Unicode URLs vs ASCII slugs: browser support, SEO implications, and when it's safe to use non-Latin characters in your URLs.
 With real examples.